darumatic/chef-labs/labs/lab_3_create_chef_server.md

 echo "nginx['server_name']=\"chef-server\"" >> /etc/opscode/chef-server.rb
 ```

-The command below with set-up our Chef Server using the Chef engine.
+The command below with set-up our Chef Server and start all its services using the Chef engine.
 This will take a few minutes.
 ```
-#to start all the services
 chef-server-ctl reconfigure
 ```